devsecopsgirl/internship-appsecco/docs/Conclusion.md

 ## Cloud Native Advantages

-* **RESOURCES** Now, I do not have to worry about the memory, storage my system have as over here I have to deploy the applications on cloud and no more my system hanged as I was facing the issue while I was working with VMs in this [report](https://devsecops-pipeline.devsecopsgirl.in/ubuntu-server-vm-setup/)
+* **RESOURCES** Now, I do not have to worry about the memory, storage of my system because in cloud native I have to deploy my application on cloud and no more my system hanged as I was facing the issue while I was working with VMs in this [report](https://devsecops-pipeline.devsecopsgirl.in/ubuntu-server-vm-setup/)

-* **SPEED** One of the great advantages of using cloud-native was it decreased the time of deploying the application, SAST scan, DAST scan, code quality analysis, SBOM on an average in my case by 80% as compared to the one I was doing while deploying the application through Jenkins pipeline in my [DevSecOps pipeline](https://devsecops-pipeline.devsecopsgirl.in).
+* **SPEED** One of the great advantages of using cloud-native was it decreased the time of deploying the application, SAST scan, DAST scan, code quality analysis, SBOM on an average in my case by 80% as compared to the one I was doing while deploying the application through Jenkins pipeline in my [DevSecOps pipeline](https://devsecops-pipeline.devsecopsgirl.in)

 * **SECURITY** Cloud-native applications are more robust when their development integrates with pipelines based on the CI/CD approach.
 AWS allows us to automate manual security tasks so we can shift our focus to scaling.
-With AWS, we can improve core security and compliance requirements, such as data locality, protection, and confidentiality with comprehensive services and features of AWS.
+With AWS, we can improve core security and compliance requirements, such as data locality, protection, and confidentiality with comprehensive services and features of AWS